 When it’s time to upgrade your vehicle and get a brand new one, there’s one pesky little thing that you need to do first.
 Selling a secondhand car is a difficult feat, especially if you want to get the very best price for your vehicle.
 You might think that finding a buyer will be easy, but nothing could be further from the truth.
 In reality, there are a whole load of things that can affect the sale of your car, not least what color it happens to be.

 Used cars of ALL colors lose value quickly

-On average, you will find that an average car or truck loses about 30% of its overall value over the course of three-year period.
-So, if you buy a car for the at a cost of $33,000 and keep it for three years, it will decrease by around $9,834.
+On average, you will find that an average car or truck loses about 30% of its overall value over the course of the first 3 years.
+So, if you buy a car for $33,000 and keep it for three years, it will decrease by around $9,834.
 That means that you should expect a resale value of around $23,166.